estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 ![alt text](screenshots/bankp.jpg "Bank Panic with Overlay in MAME")

+# Parallel Retroarch Repository:

-I try to build up a parallel repository for Retroarch overlays here: https://github.com/estefan3112/Retroarch-Realistic-Bezel-Artwork/blob/master/README.md
+I plan to build up a parallel repository for Retroarch overlays here: https://github.com/estefan3112/Retroarch-Realistic-Bezel-Artwork/blob/master/README.md

-You will find here:
+# You will find here:

 1. Artwork for the official MAME distribution, which is an adaptation of John Merrit's artworks for RetroArch/Retropie: https://forums.libretro.com/t/arcade-overlays/4084